Qendolin/ptvc24-ascent/docs/Abgabe.md

 and [learnopengl](https://learnopengl.com/PBR/IBL/Diffuse-irradiance).

 - Physically Based Shading
 Note: Wendelin has implemented this in ECG before
 Based on [learnopengl](https://learnopengl.com/PBR/Theory)

+- Simple Normal Mapping
+Using tangents and normal maps from the glTF file.
+Open the debug menu (F3) to toggle it on and off.

 ## Planned "Effects" Features

 - Shadow Map with PCF
 - GPU Particle System using Compute Shader
 - Tessellation from Height Map
-- Simple Normal Mapping
 - PB Bloom/Glow
 - Ambient Occlusion (maybe)
 - Motion Blur (maybe)